-We are offering a bill credit to members installing attic insulation from December 15, 2017 to June 30, 2018.
+We are offering a bill credit to members installing attic insulation by December 31, 2018.
 All insulation must be installed in a home (residential, not commercial) on Pioneer lines.

 Pioneer invites you to improve the air sealing and insulation of your attic space so you can improve the comfort of your home, while also saving on heating and cooling costs.